Baotou Sourcing Agent | Rare Earth Magnets

 Baotou National High-Tech Industrial Development Zone (different from the Rare Earth zone) houses general advanced manufacturing, including electronics assembly and precision machining.
 Companies here are more oriented toward mechanical and industrial products than rare earth materials.

-Technical specification review: Rare earth material sourcing requires engineering-level review at the specification stage.
+Technical Specification Review: Rare earth material sourcing requires engineering-level review at the specification stage.
 Magnet grade, coercivity, temperature coefficient, coating compatibility, and dimensional tolerance all need to be specified before supplier engagement.
-For first-time buyers, we provide a specification review step before issuing RFQs to Baotou processors — misspecified rare earth magnets are one of the most common and costly sourcing errors in hardware development.
+For first-time buyers, our sourcing agents provide a specification review step before issuing RFQs to Baotou processors — misspecified rare earth magnets are one of the most common and costly sourcing errors in hardware development.
+Pin down the failure points in writing: require the supplier’s hysteresisgraph data sheet showing remanence (Br) and intrinsic coercivity (Hcj) measured per IEC 60404-5, and reject lots whose Hcj falls below the grade minimum (for example, an N42 magnet specified at the wrong temperature grade can lose flux irreversibly above its rated maximum operating temperature).
+For coated magnets, demand a salt-spray report per ASTM B117 / ISO 9227 NSS and reject coatings that show corrosion or blistering before the agreed exposure hours for the grade — uncoated NdFeB oxidizes and is unusable in humid service.
+We also recommend reviewing our factory audit checklist before committing to volume orders.

 To start a Baotou sourcing project — whether for NdFeB magnets, phosphors, or rare earth compounds — submit our RFQ form with your material specification, required grade or purity, quantity, and application context.
 For magnet inquiries, include dimensional drawings, magnetic property requirements, and coating specification.
-We engage directly with Baotou processors at the technical level and deliver qualified supplier proposals within 10 business days.
+We act as your dedicated procurement partner, engage directly with Baotou processors at the technical level, perform requisite quality control, and deliver qualified supplier proposals within 10 business days.

 Common questions